MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Alert Correlation

 The host suspiciousness is calculated in \eqref{suspicioushost}. $PageRank(h)$ is the PageRank result of the host, and $|AlertType_{h}|$ is the number of alert types on the host.

+\textbf{Alert Reliability}.
 After evaluating the suspiciousness of the host, we can evaluate the reliability of the alert.
-In \eqref{reliabilityalert}, $Suspicious_{sip}$ and $Suspicious_{dip}$ represent the suspiciousness of the source IP and destination IP hosts of the alert, respectively.
-It is notable that when the alert is generated by EDR or host-based IDS and there is no source IP, only the IP of the host is used. $AlertType$ is the original score of alert.
-According to different types, alerts have original values.
-The initial value of scan is 1, exploit is 2, Get-Access-Privilege is 3, and 4 for Post-Attack.
-The suspiciousness of the path is the sum of all alert values in the path, as shown in \eqref{pathscore}.
+In \eqref{reliabilityalert}, $Suspicious_{shost}$ and $Suspicious_{dhost}$ represent the suspiciousness of the source host and destination host of the alert, respectively.
+It is notable that when the alert is generated by host-based security tools such as EDR and HIDS, there is no source host. $AlertType$ is the original score of the alert.
+According to the severity of different types, alerts have original values.
+The initial value of \textit{Scan} is 1, \textit{Exploit} is 2, \textit{Get-Access-Privilege} is 3, and 4 for \textit{Post-Attack}.
+The suspiciousness of the alert path is the sum of all alert values in the path, as shown in \eqref{pathscore}.

-\section{EVALUATION}
+\section{Evaluation}

-We evaluate our alert correlation algorithm MAAC on real-world datasets and the real attack environment.
-Alerts are needed to test this method, but there is currently no data set related to alert.
-Therefore, we use artificial data sets to assist testing.
-The artificial data set is expanded on the basis of the xxx attack.
-We use $python$ to achieve alert reduce, alert correlation graph generation, graph traversal, and path evaluation.
-The visualization of the graph is implemented using Graphviz.
+We evaluate our alert correlation algorithm MAAC on real-world datasets.
+Alerts are needed to test this method, but there is currently no dataset composed entirely of alerts according to \cite{ring2019survey}.
+Therefore, we first use IDS to generate alerts based on the traffic packet and logs in the dataset.
+For attacks that cannot be detected by ordinary IDS, for example, we use artificial alerts to assist with testing.
+We use \textit{python 3} to achieve alert reduction, alert correlation graph generation, graph traversal, and path evaluation.